ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 Copy English.csv to the name of the language you want to translate it to.
 Translate what you can (I don't expect anyone to bother with 1000+ strings).
 Send me the file to include it.

-OpenExamine(AllLanguages) for a list of language names (use the "value" for the file name).
 ```

 ##### Help it doesn't work!